oroinc/documentation/book/importexport.rst

 You can setup values:

-* identity - if true field is part of key that to identifier instance of entity
+* identity - if true field is part of key that to identifier instance of entity, required for import
 * order - number of field place in export
 * excluded - if true skip this field in export
-* short - if true normalize method returns only identity fields of relation entity(ies)
+* short - if true normalize method returns only identity fields of relation entity(ies), you can setup short option only into entity annotations

+If you want import relation One To Many from CSV file you should use field name rules for header column:
+RelationFieldName NumberOfInstance FieldName, where RelationFieldName is string - entity relation name, NumberOfInstance is integer, for example "1", FieldName is string.
+Example: "Addresses 1 First name", where Addresses - entity relation name, 1 - number of instance, First name - field label.
+FieldName may be as Field Label or Column Name from config field.
+You can look it into UI System/Entities/Entity Management.
+You should import all identity fields for related entity.

+If you wnat import relation Many To One you should use rule: RelationFieldName IdentityFieldName, where IdentityFieldName - identity field.
+If related entity has two or more identity fields you should import all identity fields for related entity.
+Example: "Owner Username", where
+Owner - entity relation name, Username - identity field of User entity.

 Extension of import/export contacts
 -----------------------------------